-India is the seventh largest country in the world.
+Did you know that India is the seventh largest country in the world?
 Wow!
 The name ‘India’ comes from the historic local name for the Indus River.

-Let’s take a look at some facts about India!
+Let’s take a look at some facts about this huge country!

 There is evidence of human activity in India as long as 75,000 years ago.